spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

 Web Mapping with QGIS2Web
 =========================

-Web mapping is a great medium to publish your GIS data to ther web and make it accessible by other users.
+Web mapping is a great medium to publish your GIS data to the web and make it accessible by other users.
 Creating a web map is a very different process than creating one in a GIS.
 GIS users are typically aren't web programmers and it presents a challenge when one needs to create a web map that is of the same